top of page

 • Behavioural changes, such as avoidance, procrastination or withdrawal from social activities.

-Causes of Exam Stress
+Common Causes of Exam Stress in Teenagers

 It is essential to manage stress in healthy ways in order to avoid burnout and maximise performance.
 By understanding the causes and effects of exam stress and implementing effective coping strategies, you can help your child navigate through exam season with greater resilience and confidence.